McKorleone/fhj.swengb.project.courseware/readme.md

 ### 1. Courseware App

-Our Courseware App takes use of the CRUD functionality.
+Our Courseware App provides CRUD functionality.
 The project contains multiple database tables.
 We use Student, Homework, Exam, Course, Lecture, and Project as tables.